0xProject/0x-nextjs-demo-app/README.md

 An example ERC-20 swap application built on [Next.js 13](https://nextjs.org/) with [0x Swap API](https://0x.org/docs/0x-swap-api/introduction) and [ConnectKit](https://docs.family.co/connectkit#connectkit).

+Swap API enables your users to easily and conveniently trade tokens at the best prices directly in your app.
+With one simple integration, 0x unlocks thousands of tokens on the most popular blockchains and aggregated liquidity from 100+ AMMs and professional market makers.

-Covers best practices for how to use the 0x Swap API's [/price](https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-price) endpoint for [indicative pricing](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#1-indicative-pricing) and the [/quote](https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-quote) endpoint for [firm quotes](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#2-firm-quotes).
+This demo app covers best practices for how to use the 0x Swap API's [/price](https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-price) endpoint for [indicative pricing](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#1-indicative-pricing) and the [/quote](https://0x.org/docs/0x-swap-api/api-references/get-swap-v1-quote) endpoint for [firm quotes](https://0x.org/docs/0x-swap-api/guides/accessing-rfq-liquidity/how-to-integrate-rfq-liquidity#2-firm-quotes).

 ### Live Demo